Blevs/Sprint-Challenge-Authentication/README.md

 1. What is the purpose of using _sessions_?

-A session is a way of uniquely identifying a clients interactions with our service over a period of time.
+A session is a way of uniquely identifying a client's interactions with our service over a period of time.
 This lets us associate data with this specific instance, like if a user is logged in, other interactions they make, or data we don't want to pull from a database on every request.